micka-coder/talmedia/tanakh/deuteronomy/tanakh-deuteronomy-chapter-20-rashi_en.md

 <b>You shall lay siege to it.</b> Even if this causes famine and thirst, and death from pestilence.

 ### passuk 13
-<b>Hachem your God will deliver it into your hand.</b> If you fulfill everything mentioned here, God will ultimately deliver it into your hand.
+<b>Adonoy your God will deliver it into your hand.</b> If you fulfill everything mentioned here, God will ultimately deliver it into your hand.

 ### passuk 14
 <b>And children.</b> Even the male children.
 How, then, is “Strike down all its males” fulfilled?
 With the adults.